CS-433/ml-project-2-ml-project2-mma/README.md

 ## Project

 In this project we applied machine learning techniques to finance and especially to factor models using Instrumental Principal Component Analisys (IPCA) and Kernel regression.
 IPCA allows factor loadings to be a linear function of stocks' characteristics overcoming some limitations of standard factor model.
-Kernel regression further allows us to have a non-linear relationship between factor loadings and stocks' characteristics.
+Kernel regression further allows to have a non-linear relationship between factor loadings and stocks' characteristics.
 In the report, we present the final results of the analysis, as well as the methods we used to perform it.

 ## Dataset